dbaileychess/flatbuffers-docs/content/tutorial.md

 ```
 {{</ tutorial-lang-observer>}}

-For vectors of tables, you can access the elements like any other vector,
+For `vector`s of `table`s, you can access the elements like any other vector,
-except you need to handle the result as a FlatBuffer table:
+except you need to handle the result as a FlatBuffer `table`:

 {{< tutorial-lang-observer lang="C++">}}
 ```cpp